grantmcdermott/etwfe/cran-comments.md

 ## Overview

-This `etwfe` update includes some minor bug fixes and cosmetic changes (vignette typos and rephrasing, etc.) The core functionality of the package remains unchanged from the previous version.
+This `etwfe` 0.3.0 update fixes the CRAN errors in version 0.2.0, which were due to some breaking changes in an upstream dependency.
+In addition, I have added some new features for estimating heterogeneous treatment effects and improved performance with large models.
+A full changelog is provided in the NEWS file.

 Many thanks for reviewing.